singlestone/.github/profile/README.md

 We work at the intersection of all of these challenges, enabling true enterprise speed and agility.
 We build teams with the right mix of in-demand skills to help you answer the questions you’re asking.

-We are experts in the methods, tools and technologies that are changing the way people think and work.
+We are experts in the methods, tools, and technologies that are changing the way people think and work.

 - :earth_americas: [Website](https://www.singlestoneconsulting.com)
 - :newspaper: [Blog](https://www.singlestoneconsulting.com/ripple/)